ncrowther/travelBooking/basic/README.md

 ## User interface

-Kogito Travel Agency comes with basic UI that allows to
+IBM Travel Agency comes with basic UI that allows to

 ### Plan new trips